You might have heard of pen portraits (or customer avatars or buyer personas), but have you ever seen one? Take a look at my own pen portrait below.

 Tony needs to be convinced of the benefits of selling his services online.
 He has a general understanding that good writing helps you sell yourself online, but doesn’t know where to start.
 He’s never been a talented writer and would rather hand the task over to someone else.
 He’s worried that no one will understand the business well enough to do the right job, and he’s not sure anyone would look at his website anyway.
 He knows he’ll have to get with the times eventually, otherwise his competitors might start to crowd him out.

 Tony doesn’t really use LinkedIn but has been told that it’s the place to be if you’re a business owner.
-He has only a handful of connections there and thinks it’s a bit of a waste of time – the same as his thoughts on social media in general.
+He has only a handful of connections there and isn’t sure about how it could help him win more business.

 Tony is too busy to spend time tweeting about where he buys his broccoli (the sort of fluff that the girls bother with).
 He knows that others are using social media to pick up clients, and he’d like to do the same somehow.

-Tony has a Samsung smartphone but uses it only to make calls and send texts.
+Tony has an iPhone but uses it only to make calls and send texts.
 He thinks smartphones are a bit of a waste of time.
 After all, real games are played outdoors, not on a digital screen.
-That said, he did enjoy Candy Crush when Saffron showed it to him on her iPhone.
+That said, he did enjoy Candy Crush when Saffron showed it to him.

 Tony is happy that he can earn enough to provide for Lucy and the girls, but would always like a little more.
 He’s making an income of close to £50,000 per year, which is OK for him and is the vast majority of the family’s earnings.